nextml-code/pytorch-lantern-template/README.rst

 ``problem``
 ~~~~~~~~~~~

 Functions to supply the data in a natural (human-readable) form.
-No model/architecture specific functionality.
+No model specific functionality.

 -  Splits data in train / compare
 -  Works with the natural format of the examples